tdhelixx/alexandria-dental-health-site/src/services/dentures.md

 Dentures in Alexandria VA are dental appliances that replace missing teeth.
 It can be full or partial, depending on how many of your consecutive teeth are lost.
 Dentures have been the traditional tooth replacement option for many decades and they have experienced just as many changes through the years, as new materials and technologies have advanced the science and technique behind replacing missing teeth.

-Today’s dental patients enjoy a range of tooth replacement options, all of which now offer natural-looking, comfortable results that enable a normal function.
+Today's dental patients enjoy a range of tooth replacement options, all of which now offer natural-looking, comfortable results that enable a normal function.
 Dr. Mazhari works with patients on an individual basis to help them choose the most suitable option for replacing lost teeth while meeting their oral health needs, cosmetic goals, and budget.

 ## Types of Dentures in Alexandria VA